Who do you help?

 Attention is given to activities which promote deeper spiritual growth.
 Bible study and pursuance of public education options are explored.
 Phase 2 puts emphasis on teaching and elevating the use of “Life Skills.”
 Consideration is also given to the individual, customized care plans so that residents will be able to include in their daily schedules a variety of staff-supervised social and work-related activities on and off ranch property.
 Local church activities and appropriate community events, concerts, and field trips will offer residents the opportunity to begin a process of transitioning back into family and community life.

 Phase 3.
 Destination: Months 9-12+ in residence

-Phase 3 begins with helping residents focus on short- and long-term goals; i.e. envision a destination within reach upon graduation from Restoration Ranch.
+Phase 3 begins with helping residents focus on short- and long-term goals; i.e. envision a destination within reach upon graduation from Restoration Ranch, TX.
 The work/study part of Phase 3 continues as students grow in their understanding of Biblical principles and use of “Life Skills.”
 At this point, the program expands to include subjects to help residents transition out of a protected living environment and resume family/community lifestyles.
 Classes are offered in a variety of subjects such as work ethics, job search, interview skills, money management; resume’ building; leadership skills and establishing healthy relationships.
-Upon staff evaluation and recommendation, some residents in this phase of the program may be eligible to pursue employment off campus while continuing to reside at Restoration Ranch.
+Upon staff evaluation and recommendation, some residents in this phase of the program may be eligible to pursue employment off campus while continuing to reside at Restoration Ranch, TX.

 General goals include: establishment in the community with employment, gaining a long-term residence, transportation, and reconnecting / rebuilding with family relationships.